Gryphon - Red Queen To Gryphon Three

 Background

-Their willingness to innovate was a step up from Pentangle and Steeleye Span in this scribes opinion.
-Their unique take on British folk would change significantly for their third album ‘Red Queen To Gryphon Three’, a full blown progressive rock concept based on the game of Chess.
+In their wiliness to innovate were a step up from Pentangle and Steeleye Span in this scribes opinion.
+Gryphon’s unique take on British folk would change significantly for their third album ‘Red Queen To Gryphon Three’, a full blown progressive rock concept based on the game of Chess.

 The Songs

-With just four long tracks, these guys pull out all the stops and ‘Opening Move’ hits all the right squares.
+With just four long tracks, the band pull out all the stops and ‘Opening Move’ hits all the right squares.
 At first glance, having a bassoon as a lead instrument might seem a bit odd, but they combined the progressive rock aesthetic and Baroque classicalism like no other in their field.

-Some comparisons to Gentle Giant can be made but this album is entirely instrumental and on ‘Second Spasm’ – very medieval in approach.
+Some comparisons to Gentle Giant can be made on this album, and it’s entirely instrumental and on ‘Second Spasm’ – very medieval in approach.
 I particularly like ‘Lament’ which in several movements builds into a gorgeous piece of classical rock while ‘Checkmate’ ends the album with a prog rock tour-de-force very much in the style of Rick Wakeman and his early solo records.

 In Summary